 A copy of the screening form for each policy screened should be signed off by the senior manager responsible for that policy.
 The screening recommendation should be reported to the relevant Committee/Council when the policy is submitted for approval.

 Screened by Position/Job title Date

-Zoe Vennard Procurement Manager 31/01/2023
+Zoe Vennard Procurement Manager 07/02/2025

+A -

 Approved by Position/Job Title Date

-Dominic Donnelly Head of Finance, ICT & 02/06/2023

-Procurement

 Please forward a copy of the completed policy and form to: